Gaurav Pandey

-Gaurav Pandey is an Indian actor.
+Gaurav Pandey is an Indian actor who appears in Hindi films.
 He trained at Kreating Characters Acting School.
 He has appeared in ads for brands including Colgate Plax, OLX, KFC, Sprite and Volkswagen.
 His first film appearance was in the supporting role of Shaunty in Humpty Sharma Ki Dulhania (2014).
-He has also starred in a Siddharth Sikka short film 'The Love Bites'.
 In 2015, Pandey appeared in the Y Films web series A Man's World.
 He also appeared in the 2016 Remo D'Souza film A Flying Jatt.